-You will attend a loan entrance counseling session during August orientation to learn more about your rights and responsibilities for borrowing a federal direct loan.
-You will need to complete an online loan entrance counselling certification to acknowledge and accept the terms and conditions of your loan.
+You will complete a loan entrance counseling session prior to orientation to learn more about your rights and responsibilities for borrowing a federal direct loan.

-You will also need to complete your promissory note, which will remain in effect for the entire time you are enrolled continuously at HKS.
+You will also need to complete a promissory note, which will remain in effect for the entire time you are enrolled continuously at HKS.

 Loan Exit Counseling

 Borrowers in deferment are not required to make payment on federal loans, but Direct Unsubsidized Loans, Grad PLUS Loans, or private loans continue to accrue interest during this time.

 You are eligible to defer your federal loan payments while you are enrolled at Harvard Kennedy School on at least a half-time basis.
 This applies to loans taken out to attend HKS as well as federal loans you may hold from attending undergraduate or other graduate programs.